cmawhorter/quartz/README.md

   // if no http status is set, it defaults to this
   defaultStatusCode: 200

-  // fake network latency between request -> response
-  // beware: some poorly constructed apps have races that rely on network
-  // latency.  increase if you experience weird, inconsistent problems
-  latency: 10 // ms

   // function that gets called every time a new XHR request is created
   // called before the xhr gets wrapped by Quartz
   // see: http://sinonjs.org/docs/#useFakeXMLHttpRequest